 Swift version: 5.0

-UIView subclass has a built-in way to draw a border around it using its underlying
+UIView subclasses have a built-in way to draw a border around them using their underlying

 CALayer.
-For example, to draw a 10-point black border around a view, you'd use this:
+For example, to draw a 10-point red border around a view, you'd use this:

 Note that you need to use the